kenjiskywalker/ansible/README.md

-# Provisoning by ansible on Vagrant
+# Provisoning by Ansible on Vagrant

 - Ruby 2.1.3p242
 - Rails 4.1.6